NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

 | This method returns an integer flag that describes the overall outcome
   of the calculation.
 A description of the different flags can be found :ref:`here<sec:pfc_constants>`.
-After calling the ``calcDensity`` method, the output structure will be filled with the corresponding output data.
+After calling the ``calcDensities`` method, the output structure will be filled with the corresponding output data.
 For example,
 | ``output_data.number_densities`` will contain the number densities of
   the chemical species.
 This is a 2D list, where the first dimension